Russian pop star linked to Trump family releases bizarre music video

 Oh, and a guy playing North Korean dictator Kim Jong Un shows up at the end.

 In one scene, an actor dressed up like President Trump cavorts with bikini-clad beauty pageant contestants in a hotel room.
 (The backstory: Agalarov appeared in a music video with the real-life Trump when the Miss Universe pageant was held in Moscow in 2013.
-Trump owned the pageant at the time.)
+Trump, who owned the pageant at the time, pretended to fire the singer as if he were a contestant on "The Apprentice.")

-But there are other notable (and puzzling) moments in the video.
+But there are other notable — and puzzling — moments in the new video.
 Agalarov hands a leather briefcase to a woman resembling Ivanka Trump, then shoots a coy grin at the camera.
 He appears to exchange a wad of cash with an actress playing Daniels, the adult-film performer who claims she had an affair with Trump.
 White House aides have denied that Trump had an affair with Daniels.

 He also throws back shots, plays poker and snaps a selfie with an actress clearly meant to portray Clinton.

-Wish you at least said let's break up/ Wish you could say how you feel / But you keep on playing / And every time that you go

-But it also plays like a low-budget conspiracy thriller, with several shots of Agalarov sitting in front of a panel of monitors playing security camera footage — a possible nod to lurid allegations about the president in the 35-page dossier compiled about Trump by former British intelligence agent Christopher Steele.
+But it also plays like a conspiracy thriller, with several shots of a shadowy figure watching surveillance footage on a panel of monitors — a possible nod to lurid allegations about the president in the 35-page dossier compiled by former British intelligence agent Christopher Steele.

 Natalia Veselnitskaya, the Russian lawyer who met with Donald Trump Jr. during the 2016 campaign, told NBC News last year that Agalarov was key in setting up the gathering.
 She claimed at the time that she had never met Agalarov, who happens to be the son of Azerbaijani-Russian oligarch Aras Agalarov.